GSA/digitalgov.gov/content/resources/how-to-build-an-analytics-strategy.md

 ---
 slug: how-to-build-an-analytics-strategy
 date: 2020-12-22 14:01:00 -0500
-title: "How to Build an Analytics Strategy"
+title: How to Build an Analytics Strategy
-deck: "A case study using Digital.gov as an example of how to assess, report, and take action using web analytics as part of an analytics strategy."
+deck: A case study using Digital.gov as an example of how to assess, report, and take action using web analytics as part of an analytics strategy.
-summary: "A case study using Digital.gov as an example of how to assess, report, and take action using web analytics as part of an analytics strategy."
+summary: A case study using Digital.gov as an example of how to assess, report, and take action using web analytics as part of an analytics strategy.
 # See all authors at https://digital.gov/authors
 authors:
   - tlowden